mitranim/mitranim.github.io/src/templates/indices/projects.md

 [Bootstrap](http://getbootstrap.com), but with a different, and dare I say, better foundation.

-[jisp](http://jisp.io) <span class="fade">(JavaScript / jisp)</span>

-A "programmable language".
-Basically a custom dialect of Lisp that compiles to JavaScript.
-I'm somewhat embarrassed about it, but people seem to like it.

 [codex](https://github.com/Mitranim/codex) <span class="fade">(Go)</span> |
 [demo](/codex/)

 Generator of synthetic words or names.
 Check out the demo, you won't believe the variety of combinations!

-[gotools](https://github.com/Mitranim/gotools) <span class="fade">(Go)</span>

-Collection of utilities for writing Go web servers: rendering tools, middleware, database adapter.

 [statil](https://github.com/Mitranim/statil) <span class="fade">(JavaScript)</span>